micrometreuk/micrometreuk.github.io/README.md

 **We will be using two remote url fo pull & push deployment**

-- Source code or Work tree url
+- Source code or Work tree from gitea url
-1 git@gitea.micrometre.uk:infrastructure/micrometre-Jekyll.co.uk.git
+    - git@gitea.micrometre.uk:infrastructure/micrometre-Jekyll.co.uk.git

-- Deployment live enviroment
+- Where Deployment enviroment/droplet is
-2 warsong@dev-droplet:hooks/micrometreuk.git
+    - warsong@dev-droplet:hooks/micrometreuk.git